 Probably after the session you will not perceive immediate changes in the treated area, but over the days to several weeks you will notice the benefits: joints that reduce their discomfort, visibly younger and healthier skin.

 If after reading all this information you are convinced that PRP treatment is for you, at ProgenCell you will find the specialists you need.
 We have specialists in regenerative medicine, intravenous therapies, stem cell treatment and more.

-Browse our website to learn about all the services we have for you, and if you need more information or schedule your appointment, write to us through the WhatsApp button.
+Browse our website to learn about all the services we have for you, and if you’re looking for a stem cell doctor in Mexico, need more information or want to schedule your appointment, write to us through the WhatsApp button.
 We will gladly assist you.